How to open a money market account in 3 easy steps

 3. Open the account and make your deposit.

 The next step is simple.
 Visit the bank or the bank’s website and open your new account.
-If you’ve chosen an online bank, you can open your account any time, anywhere you have secure internet access.
+If you’ve chosen an online bank like Ally, you can open your account any time, anywhere you have secure internet access.
 You should also expect a user-friendly process along with available real-time assistance via chat or phone.